|C*A P S||

 The Q control value maps non-linearly to actual filter Q: a zero control value results in filter Q of ½, a value of 0.3 corresponds to a Butterworth-equivalent Q of ½√2, and the maximum control setting of 1 results in a filter Q of 50.

-Parallelisation of the serial filter topology causes its response to lag by three samples.
+Parallelisation of the serial filter organisation causes the output to lag by three samples.

 Control response is smoothened by crossfading between two filter banks.

 Left and right output channels at maximum width

 In addition to providing a basic panorama control, a perception of stereo width is created using complementary filters on the two output channels.

 The output always sums to a flat frequency response.

 The design of this plugin owes to the Orban 245F Stereo Synthesizer[orban93].

 This plugin reduces the width of a stereophonic signal.
 Its primary use is for preventing fatigue from listening to 'creatively panned' music on headphones.